IWork: Pages

 Pages is a word processing application.

 Besides basic word processing functionality, Pages includes templates designed by Apple to allow users to create various types of documents, including newsletters, invitations, stationery, and résumés, along with a number of education-themed templates for students and teachers, such as reports and outlines.
 Pages 5, a complete redesign, removed more than 100 of the features of Pages 4.x, including bookmarks, mail merge, linked text boxes, multiple section capability, ability to set default zoom.
 It has been slowly adding some back in subsequent 5.x releases (default zoom, for example, can now be set, but still no linked text boxes, multiple select, mail merge, book marks, and more than 90 other features that were present in version 4.3).

 Along with Keynote and Numbers, Pages integrates with Apple's iLife suite.
 Using the Media Browser, users can drag and drop movies, photos and music directly into documents within the Pages application.
 A Full Screen view hides the menubar and toolbars, and an outline mode allows users to quickly create outlines which can easily be rearranged by dragging and dropping, as well as collapsed and expanded.
 Pages includes support for entering complex equations with MathType 6 and for reference citing using EndNote X2.

 The Pages application can open and edit Microsoft Word documents (including DOC and Office Open XML files), and plain text documents.
-Pages 5 can no longer read or export rich text format documents.
+Pages 5 can no longer read or export rich text format documents, although some later versions can.
 Pages can also export documents in the DOC, PDF, and ePub formats.
 It cannot read or write OpenDocument file formats.

-As a word-processing application targeted towards creating attractive documents for a range of applications such as lesson plans and newsletters, Pages competes with Microsoft Word, Microsoft Publisher (never ported to OS X), Apple's own free e-book and PDF authoring application, iBooks Author, and Adobe's professional-market desktop publishing application InDesign.
+As a word-processing application targeted towards creating attractive documents for a range of applications such as lesson plans and newsletters, Pages competes with Microsoft Word, Microsoft Publisher (never ported to macOS), Apple's own free e-book and PDF authoring application iBooks Author, and Adobe's professional-market desktop publishing application InDesign.